FailAcademy/learning/wdp-vancouver/_slides/week-03/03-sass.md

 # Organizing SCSS Files

-Note that you can add of leave off the `.scss` extension the file names, and also import CSS files as-is too:
+Note that you can add or not add the `.scss` extension the file names, and also import CSS files as-is too:

 ```sass
 @import 'foo';      // foo.scss is imported